 The sentinel surveys require a great deal of thoroughness in collecting a variety of data.
 With the help of crewmembers, observers or technicians are responsible for the collection of numerous data according to a scientific protocol.
 At each set, the total catch is sorted by species and weighed.
 Then the length, weight, sex, and maturity of a number of fish of each species are recorded.
 For specific demands, some samples (otoliths, liver, gonads, stomach etc.) may also be taken on some fish.
-Moreover, fish samples are collected and frozen for diverse studies.
+Moreover, fish samples are collected using a drozen for diverse studies.
 Finally, water temperature and fishing depth data are collected using a Vemco sensor installed on the trawl.
 These biological and oceanographic data yield valuable information on the size, growth, condition and diet of various species, as well as stock abundance and water temperature.

 The Department of Fisheries and Oceans (DFO) has primary responsibility for the administration of the sentinel program.
-The implementation of the program is the responsibility of the Association des Capitaines-Propriétaires de la Gaspésie inc. (ACPG) for mobile gear fisheries in Divisions 4S and 4T, and of the Fish, Food and Allied Workers (FFAW) of Newfoundland in Subdivision 3Pn and Division 4R.
+The implementation of the program is the responsibility of the Capitaines-Propriétaires de la Gaspésie inc. (ACPG) for mobile gear fisheries in Divisions 4S and 4T, and of the Fish, Food and Allied Workers (FFAW) of Newfoundland in Subdivision 3Pn and Division 4R.

-July 2008 Survey
+July 2009 Survey

-The 14th annual July sentinel survey was conducted in the northern Gulf of St. Lawrence between July 1 and July 14, 2008.
-A total of 289 fishing stations were successfully carried out (Figure 1), i.e. 21 in 3Pn, 129 in 4R (including 10 tows in the 10 to 20 fathoms strata), 112 in 4S and 27 in 4T.
-Those 289 stations represent 96% of the sampling target.
+The 15th annual July sentinel survey was conducted in the northern Gulf of St. Lawrence between June 30 and July 19, 2009.
+A total of 282 fishing stations were successfully carried out (Figure 1), including 21 stations in 3Pn, 129 in 4R (including 10 tows in the 10 to 20 fathoms strata), 102 in 4S and 30 in 4T.
+Those 282 stations represent 93% of the sampling target.

-From July 2nd to July 14th, four Quebec trawlers sampling 4ST completed 139 out of a planned 152 stations (Figure 1).
-On the west coast of Newfoundland (3Pn, 4R), five trawlers carried out all 150 planned stations from July 1st to July 4th (Figure 1).

-The 27 tows done in the 4T Division are conducted to complement the assessment of the Unit 1 redfish, Greenland halibut (turbot) and Atlantic halibut stocks of the management unit 4RST.
-The cod catches in 4T are not used to estimate the abundance of the northern Gulf of St-Lawrence cod stock (3Pn, 4RS).

-Catches from the 10 tows carried out in the three coastal strata in 4R (10 - 20 fathoms) were used to calculate an index of minimum trawlable biomass for cod.
-However, the treatment of this new index (2003 to 2008) will be re-evaluated in the upcoming cod assessment in February 2009.

-Cod, redfish, turbot and Atlantic halibut catches for the 289 successful tows of the 2008 July survey are presented in table 1.
+- From July 1st to July 19th, four Quebec trawlers sampling 4ST completed 132 out of a planned 152 stations (Figure 1).
+On the west coast of Newfoundland (3Pn, 4R), five trawlers carried out all 150 planned stations from June 30th to July 4th (Figure 1). - The 30 tows done in the 4T Division are conducted to complement the assessment of Unit 1 redfish, Greenland halibut (turbot) and Atlantic halibut stocks of the management unit 4RST.
+The cod catches in 4T are not included in the estimation of abundance of the northern Gulf of St-Lawrence cod stock (3Pn, 4RS). - Since 2003, 10 tows have been carried out each year in the three coastal strata in 4R (10 20 fathoms).
+The relevance for adding these strata to the calculation of the index of minimum trawlable biomass for cod was discussed and approved during the cod assessment in February and March 2009.
+Therefore, catches from these coastal tows are now included in the index of minimum trawlable biomass for cod. - Cod, redfish, turbot and Atlantic halibut catches for the 282 successful tows of the 2009 July survey are presented in table 1.
 This table also shows the total catches including the unsuccessful and the discretionary tows.
 It is important to note that following the Larocque case, no discretionary tows have been allowed since 2006.
-In 2008, the fish composing the main proportion of the other fish species category are American plaice, herring and thorny skate.
+In 2009, the fish composing the main proportion of the other fish species category are herring, American plaice and white hake.

-Figure 1: Distribution of stratified random tows performed during the July 2008 survey.
+Figure 1: Distribution of stratified random tows performed during the July 2009 survey.

-Table 1: Cod, redfish, turbot and Atlantic halibut catches for the successful tows and total catches including unsuccessful and discretionary tows for the July 1995-2008 surveys (3Pn, 4RST).
+Table 1: Cod, redfish, turbot and Atlantic halibut catches for the successful tows and total catches including unsuccessful and discretionary tows for the July 1995-2009 surveys (3Pn, 4RST).